-The Do It Appa Product Design Case
+The Do It App

 The Do It app is a native self-help mobile app created for those who want to see a change in their lives and are ready to do something about it.